List of poetry groups and movements: Thirteenth century (1200–1300)

 The Sicilian School was a small community of Sicilian and mainland Italian poets between 1230 and 1266 headed by Giacomo da Lentini.

 Fourteenth century (1300–1400)

 China: Emergence of Ming poetry (1368–1644).

+The Renaissance poetry within the Renaissance literature is a wide movement which arose in the 14th-century Italy—Petrarch is the most important representative—and continued until the mid-17th century in England.

 Fifteenth century (1400–1500)

-Scotland: The Makars were a diverse genere of Scottish poets who wrote during the Northern Renaissance.
+The Makars or Scottish Chaucerians were a diverse genere of Scottish court poets who wrote in Middle Scots during the 15th and 16th century Northern Renaissance.
+The most important representatives are Robert Henryson, Walter Kennedy, William Dunbar, Gavin Douglas, David Lyndsay, and Alexander Montgomerie.
+Figures such as William Drummond of Hawthornden wrote in English might loosely be seen as forming a continuation into the 17th century.

 Sixteenth century (1500–1600)

 Mannerism was a movement and style that emerged in the later Italian High Renaissance.
 Mannerism in poetry is notable for its elegant, highly florid style and intellectual sophistication.
 The style involved poetry of Michelangelo, Clément Marot, Giovanni della Casa, Giovanni Battista Guarini, Torquato Tasso, Veronica Franco, and Miguel de Cervantes.

-Petrarchism was a trans-European movement of Petrarch's style followers, partially coincident with Mannerism, including Pietro Bembo, Michelangelo, Mellin de Saint-Gelais, Vittoria Colonna, Clément Marot, Garcilaso de la Vega, Giovanni della Casa, Thomas Wyatt, Henry Howard, Joachim du Bellay, Edmund Spenser, and Philip Sidney.
+Petrarchism was a trans-European movement of Petrarch's style followers, partially coincident with Mannerism, including Pietro Bembo, Michelangelo, Mellin de Saint-Gelais, Vittoria Colonna, Clément Marot, Garcilaso de la Vega, Giovanni della Casa, Thomas Wyatt, Henry Howard, Joachim du Bellay, Edmund Spenser, Philip Sidney, and Bálint Balassi.